The Clean Energy Industry

 Energy Industry Skill Standards

-- Energy Industry Skill Standards – critical work functions and activities, performance and knowledge, skills and abilities needed to succeed in energy-related occupations.
-Provided by the Center of Excellence for Clean Energy for the development of the energy industry’s skilled workforce.
+Energy Industry Skill Standards are critical work functions and activities, performance and knowledge, skills and abilities needed to succeed in energy-related occupations.
+We provide skill standards for the development of the energy industry’s skilled workforce.

-- Power Utility Training Consortium – a partnership among power utility companies in the Northwest that have a shared concern for future workforce development, quality and standards.
+The Power Utility Training Consortium is a partnership among power utility companies in the Northwest that have a shared concern for future workforce development, quality and standards.

 The rapid developments in technology now underway in the energy sector will create profound changes in the way electricity is produced, distributed and utilized throughout the country.
 Electric utilities in the Pacific Northwest have identified the acquisition and implementation of “smart grid” systems as a top priority.
 These changes to our infrastructure will create both challenges and opportunities for the regional and national energy workforce.
 Electric utility jobs will change, and new jobs and skill sets will emerge as a result of this new technology.